 - provided locks or alarm on windows and doors; and

 - maintaining landscaping of bushes and trees.

-Negligent security cases in Florida often involve victims of shootings, rapes, stabbings, assaults and murders.
+Negligent security cases in Florida often involve victims of shootings, rapes, stabbings, assaults, and murders.
 These attacks can happen any place where a person is viewed as being vulnerable, even at shopping centers, gas stations, restaurants and bars, banks, ATMs, schools, airports, office buildings and apartment complexes or condominium buildings.
 Assailants often look for areas with inadequate lighting, lacking security guards and the absence of security cameras.
-They also often attack victims when their back may be to the attacker, such is the case when removing money from an ATM or while pumping gas at a station.
+They also often attack victims when their back may be to the attacker, such as when removing money from an ATM or while pumping gas at a station.

 Premises Liability: Common Areas that Lack Security

 There are many areas that could lack acceptable levels of security due to inadequate lighting, lack of security officials, poorly maintained buildings, broken security cameras, a lack of functioning locks or alarms, and other actions or inactions that fall under the duty of care owed to visitors of the property.

 - Negligent parking garage security

 A premises liability attorney at Warner, Sechrest & Butts, P.A., is an experienced personal injury and property liability attorney.
 We understand Florida premises liability laws and the expectations placed upon property owners and occupiers to provide sufficient security for patrons and guests.
 We also have the resources necessary to help investigate your claim, talk to witnesses, and gather evidence to help prove that a property owner knew of the existing risk yet did nothing to resolve the issue, or that the owner did not take the necessary precautions to prevent a crime.